All Episodes

 And Hillary Clinton's State Department calendar is missing scores.

-A score is twenty.
+A score is 20.

 Scores of entries, which means somebody has gone in, more than likely, and deleted a number of appointments Mrs. Clinton had from the calendar.

-And they made the decision look, it's better to just erase this stuff and then apologize later and say, oops, we don't know what happened, than to leave them there for people to discover later.
+And they made the decision, look, it's better to just erase this stuff and then apologize later and say, oops, we don't know what happened, than to leave them there for people to discover later.

-Peter Schweitzer has blasted CNN and NBC for not investigating Clinton Foundation Cash.
+Peter Schweitzer has blasted CNN and NBC for not investigating Clinton Foundation cash.

 They're engaged in a cover-up.

-Eric in uh Newall, Minnesota.
+Eric in New Orleans, Minnesota.

 Great to have you here on the EIB network.